Seicrypto/torcontroller/README.md

     pv->>usr: response data
 ```

-Actually, there are mour feature with privoxy and TOR.
+Actually, there are more feature with privoxy and TOR.
 If you were interested in privoxy and TOR features, please visit thier sites. torcontroller only simple scripts to controll them.

 ## QuickStart